 The Publyk House in Bennington is a big part of the local community.
 The house has been open to the public for over 40 years and remains a good place for interaction and fine dining.
-It is a good place to visit if you want to experience some fine dining.
+It is a good place to visit to experience some fine dining.

 The Publyk House is a three-story barn with a warm and welcoming ambiance.
 And during cold months, the guests can get warmth from a brick hearth that keeps everyone warm.

-If you are traveling alone and you are looking for somewhere to meet strangers, this is a great place to visit.
+If you are traveling alone and looking for somewhere to meet strangers, this is a great place to visit.
 The place’s ambiance allows you to interact easily with other guests.